 Fleet fuel cards are offered as a solution for businesses that spend a significant amount on gas each year, both because they make it convenient for employees to pay for gas purchases, but also for the expense tracking and reporting they offer.

-If you’re a business who spends a lot on gas and you want to make tracking this expense considerably easier, signing up for fleet cards could be your next best step.
+If your business spends a lot on gas and you want to make tracking this expense considerably easier, signing up for fleet cards could be the right move.

 What are fleet cards?